Backflow prevention is used to protect water supplies from contamination or pollution due to backflow.

 The simplest, and most effective way to provide backflow prevention is to provide an air gap.
 An air gap is simply a space between any device that opens to a plumbing system (like a valve or faucet) and any place where water can collect or pool.

-Call Stemmle Plumbing for all your backflow prevention needs.
+Call Stemmle Plumbing for all your backflow prevention and backflow preventer inspection needs.